csbeltonii/orbital/README.md

 - `Orbital.Sample.WebApi`: Example usage
 - `Orbital.Tests`: Integration tests using the Testcontainers
 - `Orbital.Benchmarks`: Benchmark tests using the Cosmos DB Emulator

-# Orbital

-Orbital is a lightweight repository abstraction layer for Azure Cosmos DB.
-It supports repository patterns for scalable and testable access to Cosmos containers, including optional durability via Polly.

 ---